openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

    set to 'READY' in HAProxy, and any which remain on the old operating system are set to 'MAINT'.

-   You can also use a playbook from `OPS repository`_ to re-enable all backends from the host:
+   You can use the playbook to re-enable all backends from the host:

    .. code:: console

-      openstack-ansible set-haproxy-backends-state.yml -e hostname=${REINSTALLED_HOST} -e backend_state=enabled
+      openstack-ansible openstack.osa.tools.set_haproxy_backends_state -e hostname=${REINSTALLED_HOST} -e backend_state=enabled

 Deploying Compute and Network Hosts